james-langridge/personal-trainer-planner/README.md

-Check the deployed project has all the required environment variables, as the button generator says there cannot be more than 10 Environment Variables per project, so you will need to manually add the ones from the `.env.example` that are missing.
+Check the deployed project has all the required environment variables, as the button generator says there cannot be more than 10 Environment Variables per project, so you will need to manually add the ones from the `.env` that are missing.

 See the [Next.js deployment documentation](https://nextjs.org/docs/deployment)
 for more details.